 This article is my tribute to all the devoted, decent, honorable, and sexy men out there.
 Guys, you deserve major kudos for all the wonderful, stirring, and quirky ways in which you love women so incredibly well.
 We women love you and appreciate you.
 So, without further ado, here are some of our favorite reasons for loving the men in my life.

 11) He Doesn't Pay Any Attention to the Directive "My Eyes Are Up Here."

 One weekend, my dear love came to the hair salon with me.
 After I was cut and styled, I presented my beautiful haircut to him, angling my head just so.
 But his eyes were focused, well, down there, around the hip area, to be more specific.
 Hey, I said, My haircut is up here, on my head.
 He grinned wickedly and announced, Yes, my darling, but it all goes so well together.

-Frankly, that was the silliest thing I’d ever heard and I secretly loved it, though I put my hands on my hips in an unsuccessful show of disapproval.
+Frankly, that was the craziest thing I had ever heard, and I secretly loved it, though I put my hands on my hips in an unsuccessful show of disapproval.
 There was only one thing left to do... we both laughed and went in for the kiss.
-I guess we must have put on a little show for the receptionists, who were grinning like Cheshire cats.
-Yes indeed.
-I am personally grateful for any loving man who doesn't pay the slightest attention to useless, politically correct, unexciting directives.
-We women would be bored to tears if he did.
+(We may have put on a little show for the receptionists who were grinning like Cheshire cats.)

-If you listen to most love songs written by men, you can’t help but note how sweetly idealistic they are, like when Jason Mraz sings, "I won't give up on love, even if the skies get rough....When I look into your eyes, it's like watching the night sky."
+If you listen to most love songs written by men, you cannot help but realize how sweetly idealized they are, like when Jason Mraz sings, "I won't give up on love, even if the skies get rough...When I look into your eyes, it's like watching the night sky."
 Sigh.
 A man who sticks around through thick and thin and who thinks his lover resembles the night sky?
 Does it get any better than that?